 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in France?
+What Is the Climate Like in France?

 The weather in France varies depending on what region you plan to visit.
 Temperatures in Normandy, for example, will be very different from the Mediterranean coast.
 Here is what you can expect in some of France’s most popular destinations:

-- Normandy – The average daytime high during the summer months is 27°C. Winter weather is fairly mild.
+- Normandy – The average daytime high during the summer months is 25C.
+Winter weather is fairly mild.
 The weather in the area can be unpredictable.
 Be sure to research typical weather trends for the specific dates you plan on visiting.

-How Safe is France?
+How Safe Is France?

 The Canadian government strongly urges citizens to maintain a high level of vigilance due to recent terrorist attacks.
 Many groups are still operating in Europe and could pose a threat to both French and Canadian citizens.